 The primary symptoms of JM are weak or painful muscles, skin rash, fatigue, and fever.
 Some children experience joint pain as well.

-The muscles most affected are near the body’s trunk: the stomach, thigh, neck and upper arm muscles.
+The muscles most affected are near the body’s trunk: the stomach, thigh, neck and upper arm.
 Other muscles, however, can become weak as well.
 Sometimes there is inflammation in the swallowing tube or esophagus, which makes it difficult for the child to swallow.
 Other times, there is inflammation in the intestinal tract, which causes bowel difficulties and stomach pain.

-A child with JM has great difficulty climbing stairs and just getting up from a sitting position.
+A child with JM has difficulty climbing stairs and getting up from a sitting position.
 Walking and running become very challenging and exhausting.
 Some children will roll out of bed because sitting up and lifting the head becomes too difficult.
 In addition to weakness, some children with JM experience muscle pain.

-The rash appearing on the eyelids is red and purplish in color and is referred to as a heliotrope rash, named after a flower of the same color.
+The rash appearing on the eyelids is red and purplish and is referred to as a heliotrope rash, named after a flower of the same color.
 Another rash that frequently occurs on the cheeks takes on a red color and looks very similar to a sunburn.

 On the knuckles, elbows and knees, the rash forms patches of red and scaly skin called Gottron’s papules.
 The fingernails and the nail beds may also take on a pinkish color.

-Examples of Rashes:
+Examples of rashes:

 Sometimes, the child with JM runs low-grade fevers, especially at night.

-What Tests Are Used To Diagnose JM?
+What Tests Are Used to Diagnose JM?

 If these lab tests are elevated, enzymes leak from inflamed or damaged muscles into the bloodstream.
 Antinuclear antibodies (ANA) are also measured to see if the child’s body produces antibodies against its own cells.
 Several myositis-specific autoantibodies have also been identified, which can be tested.
 Other blood tests are sometimes available to check immune activation and/or blood vessel damage.
 The next step in diagnosing JM is usually an MRI that detects muscle inflammation and damage.